 Data Catalog Vocabulary (DCAT) is an ontology that is prominent in the use case of representing metadata related to multiple datasets and data service providers, promoting interoperability and discoverability of data within a centralized metadata catalogue.
+Figure 52 shows an overview of DCAT model.
 This model provides three key attributes that are well suited to the use case of the Metadata Index supporting the implementation of an aggregated data catalogue of: